KaylaDefi/Eye-Movement-Activity/README.md

 How to Run: You can clone this project and run index.html in your browser to see the interact eye movement experience.

-Support: For help with this project, please contact me via my website
+Support: For help with this project, please contact me via my website: KaylaDefi.github.io